dsmiller95/LindenmayerPlantSimulation/Packages/com.dman.l-system/README.md

 Bends the turtle toward a given world-space vector, scaled by the magnitude of the cross-product between the current turtle's heading and the world-space vector.
 This operation replicates the function of the Tropism Vector described on [page 58 of Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/abop/abop.pdf#page=70).
 See it in use in the [fruiting plant L-system](https://github.com/dsmiller95/plantbuilder/blob/master/Assets/PlantBuilder/LSystems/fruiting-plant.lsystem), in this case different plant organs have different bending factors which can be used to represent the stiffness of that organ.

+### Instantiate Entities

+The Instantiate Entities operation set is used to batch-instantiate DOTS entities from inside the l-system.
+In the asset, the only configuration is to specify which character in the root file should trigger a spawn command, and which entity prefab to spawn in.
+Every time the turtle renders an l-system with one of these characters, a new instance of the specified prefab will be spawned, with some predefined configuration.
+Some components are required on the prefab:
+- `Unity.Transforms.Translation` and `Unity.Transforms.Rotation`
+  - set to the world-space position and rotation of the organ in the l-system
+  - note that Scale is not set
+- TurtleSpawnedParameters
+  - Dynamic buffer which will be filled with all parameters supplied to the spawning symbol
+  - EX: v(1, 0, 11.2) will fill the `DynamicBuffer<TurtleSpawnedParameters>` on the spawned instance with `[1, 0, 11.2]`

+Some tips to best use this system:
+- Single-event spawns
+  - To spawn something once, create a rule which removes the spawning symbol on the next update.
+Otherwise a new entity will be spawned every frame.
+- Bound entities
+  - It is possible to set up a system to bind a persistent entity to a point inside the L-system
+  - Use the [Organ Identity](#organ-identity) library to pass both the OrganID and the PlantID as parameters to the spawn command, and read them from `TurtleSpawnedParameters`
+  - Using OrganID and PlantID together, you can build a system to match up the spawned entities to existing entities

 # [L System Language](#l-system-language)

 `.lsystem` files are interpreted on a line-by-line bases.
 Each line is interpreted in one of 3 ways: lines starting with `##` are comments, lines starting with `#` are directives, and all other non-empty lines are parsed as Rules.